prodriguezdefino/apache-beam-streaming-tests/README.md

 Similarly, to use avro as part of the tests the data generator can use data from an already generated Avro file or a schema file, in the first case it will cache the entries of the file in memory and randomly send them to the configured streaming infrastructure (making the data generation super fast) and in the case of using the schema file the generator pipeline will use the schema definition to generate random data (useful for quick tests).

-To use avro schemas as the input for generation the following configuration would be enough:
+To use avro schemas as the input for generation the following configuration on the example [script](https://github.com/prodriguezdefino/dataflow-streaming-generator/blob/main/execute-ps2bq-suite-example.sh#L20) should be sufficient:

 ``` bash
 echo "starting data generator"